About DV RISC

 Our Guiding Principles

-The voices of families, friends, and community members who have been impacted by domestic violence homicides should inform all prevention efforts.
+The voices of families, friends, and community members who have been impacted by intimate partner violence and intimate partner homicides, should inform prevention efforts.
+Planning and implementation of risk and lethality assessment strategies should include the voices of those most impacted.

 Clear protocols should guide communication and coordination among organizations, systems, and the wider community.
 Several tools may be in use that aim to identify risk and lethality.
 Collaborating partners should know what tools are being used by whom, what information should or should not be shared, and when information needs to be relayed to inform subsequent decisions.